isomerpages/enterprisesg-switch/_flagship/Partner Events/Tech JAM 2022.md

 # About
 Set to be the tech-career event of the year, we’re bringing together tech talents and global tech firms to help you kickstart your career in the space.

-Get ready for an exciting lineup of workshops, panel discussions, and fireside chats with leading experts in the ecosystem.
-There will also be plenty of opportunities to chat and network with like-minded peers throughout the day.
+Tech Jam 2022 had an exciting lineup of workshops, panel discussions, and fireside chats with leading experts in the ecosystem.
+There were also be plenty of opportunities to chat and network with like-minded peers throughout the day.

 # Details